Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

 Using the definition \eqref{def:rRho} of $r$, we observe that

-We already supposed that $J$ was taken large enough so that $\theta<1$.
-We will now also suppose that we took $J$ large enough so that $\theta$ is close enough to $0$ so that $\eta<\frac{1}{2}$.
+We already supposed that $J$ was taken large enough so that the number $\theta$ in \eqref{def:theta} satisfies $\theta<1$.
+We will now also suppose that we took $J$ large enough so that $\theta$ is close enough to $0$ so that the above number $\eta$ in \eqref{def:eta} satisfies $\eta<\frac{1}{2}$.
 To conclude this step of the proof, we observe that

 and